hungngocphat01/hungngocphat01.github.io/content/posts/202508-data-at-rest-encryption-nas/index.md

 sudo cryptsetup luksOpen /dev/ubuntu-vg/data-lv "luks-decrypted"    # lvm
 ```

 A new _virtual_ volume (as a block device) `/dev/mapper/luks-decrypted` will be available.
 This is the unencrypted **view** of your encrypted volume.
 Any operation on this decrypted view will result in data being processed on-the-fly to the actual encrypted block device.
+This whole process happens inside the kernel.

 Now you can actually **format** this virtual view like any normal disk drive.